 - Excessive noise after 11pm: €300–€3,000 depending on complaints.

-- Costumes & inflatables: Technically not illegal, but police use them as "probable cause" to check for other violations.
+- Costumes and inflatables: not technically illegal, but police use them as probable cause to check for other violations.
 The inflatable penis is basically a €500 magnet.

 The locals complained, the council listened, and now there are plainclothes officers looking for groups behaving badly.
 Your hotel will kick you out with no refund if neighbours complain.
 It happens regularly.